 Award-winning producer; programmer, and music host Brad Cresswell is Radio Program Manager and Music Director for WGTE Public Media in Toledo, Ohio.
 For several years Brad was a host and producer for WNYC Radio in New York, where he oversaw the creation of that station's 24/7 classical music service on the Internet and HD Radio, WNYC2 (now WQXR's popular Q2 channel).
 In 2007, Brad was a co-recipient of the first ASCAP Deems Taylor Multimedia Award for his work on 24 Hours and 33 Minutes: The Playful and Playable John Cage, an online contemporary music festival.
 During his time in New York, Brad also worked behind the scenes at Metropolitan Opera Radio, where he wrote dozens of radio scripts for their SirusXM channel.
 In front of the microphone, he can still be heard as a regular host of the popular Metropolitan Opera Quiz, which is heard on over 300 radio stations world-wide.
 Before entering public radio, Brad enjoyed an 18-year career as an operatic tenor, and performed leading roles with the New York City Opera; Lyric Opera of Chicago; San Francisco Opera; Washington Opera, and the Teatro Colón in Buenos Aires, among many others.
 His singing voice can be heard on commercial classical recordings issued by the London, Philips, New World, Innova, and Carlton Classics record labels.

-Living American Composers: New Music from Bowling Green will be available October 1, 2012, and stations are allowed one (1) broadcast before September 30, 2014.
+Living American Composers: New Music from Bowling Green is available free of charge to all affiliate stations for one broadcast through September 30, 2014.